epessine/go-products-server/README.md

 ___
 ## Instructions to run
 1. Clone repo
-2. `docker-compose up -d` to start the containers and run apps
+2. `docker-compose up` to start the containers and run apps